Bartholomey/the_lake_redoubt/julija/04_chapter_four.md

 *Symmetry Stranger responds with eight attacks, the last of which is the most striking: the Red Fortress indeed judged me.*

-My reply: “Yes ...
+Me: “Yes ...
 You are like a computer opponent in chess that cannot be beat.
 I am indeed broken beyond redemption and belief.
 Yes, I am too fragile to make a counter-attack upon your Earth-shattering onslaught.
 But I think I can still stand while bearing all these old and new wounds.”

 *Symmetry Stranger says that, unlike the Red Fortress, he at least acknowledges my existence.*

-My reply: “This constant barrage of your little reminders that the Fortress deemed me unworthy is really ... well, uh ...”
+Me: “This constant barrage of your little reminders that the Fortress deemed me unworthy is really ... well, uh ...”